Clinical Trials are performed at our Denver location.

-Colorado Allergy & Asthma Centers have participated in researching new treatments for individuals affected by allergies and asthma for over 40 years.
-Dr. David Pearlman, one of our founding physicians, has been involved in over 800 Phase I-IV clinical trials to develop or improve treatment options.
+Colorado Allergy & Asthma Centers® have participated in researching new treatments for individuals affected by allergies and asthma for over 40 years.
+Our current Principle Investigator is Shaila Gogate, MD.
+One of our founding physicians, Dr. David Pearlman, was involved in over 800 Phase I-IV clinical trials to develop or improve treatment options prior to retiring in 2018.
 Most patients who have participated in these trials with us have come directly from our practice.

 If you are interested in participating in a research study, you must first complete the Clinical Research Questionnaire and someone from one of our research sites will contact you to determine if you are a good candidate for our current studies.

 We appreciate your interest in the Clinical Research Division of our practice!

 - Frequently Asked Questions about participating in a research study.

 - Volunteer For a Clinical Trial

 Why Does CAAC Participate in Clinical Research?